-Attorney Eric Hageman has obtained multimillion-dollar settlements for clients with personal injury claims against semi truck drivers and trucking companies.
+Attorney Eric Hageman has won multimillion-dollar settlements for clients with personal injury lawsuits against semi truck drivers and trucking companies.

 How Much is My Personal Injury Claim against the Semi Truck Driver and Company Worth?

 Our lawyers have won many multi-million-dollar settlements for our clients.
 Some of our top crash settlements include the following: